davidgiven/fluxengine/doc/brother.md

 Just do:

 ```
-.obj/fe-readbrother
+.obj/fe-readbrother --revolutions=2
 ```

 You should end up with a `brother.img` which is 239616 bytes long.
+(If you don't specify `--revolutions`, you may end up with a partial image.)

 Low level format
 ----------------